 London Gatwick Airport

-Gatwick airport is around 380km from Leeds city centre.
+Gatwick airport is around 380km from Leeds.

 - Train: There are varying routes between Gatwick and Leeds train station that consist of between one and three changes.
 All take around three and a half hours.